willstepp/writings/joseph-the-son/jts.md

 Once finished, grandpa took a step back and asked Joseph to stand with him.
 They admired their work.
 It had taken all morning, nearly five hours.
 Then they put the old rails onto the tarp and pulled it over to the firepit and unloaded it.

-“Bad wood for fence, good wood for fire.”
+“Bad wood for fence.
+Good wood for fire.”

 “Yeah,” Joseph agreed, without really knowing what he was agreeing to, so numb from the work.